 This step is basically just creating a shortcut, just like you would on your computer when you might create a shortcut on your desktop to an application you use, or a file you are constantly editing.
 We are going to tell the system to create a shortcut from our public directory to our deployment directory.
 Switching this shortcut is what gives us the zero downtime.

-Now in my repository I have a
+In my repository I have a

 Now our servers

-public_html directory is ACTUALLY a shortcut to our repositories
+public_html directory is actually a shortcut to our repositories

 ✨ MAGICAL 🦄